Unit XI. Healing

 on your spiritual goals.
 It also gives vital support to the reformulation

-soul as well as the surrender required of the ego and mind.
-In addition,
+emerging soul as well as the surrender required of the ego and mind.

-spiritual practice has the capacity to transmute emotions into that devotion
+In addition, spiritual practice has the capacity to transmute emotions into

-which attracts the attention of the Beloved and inspires Its cooperation and
+that devotion which attracts the attention of the Beloved and inspires Its

-In trying to establish a spiritual practice, it is important to give it
+In trying to set up a spiritual practice, it is important to give it

 a reasonably long period of time to get established.
 It is impossible